HL7/fhir-us-ndh/input/pagecontent/index.md

 - Service selection
 - Provider credentialing/privileging

-Today, many health and social care organizations maintain directories, including providers, payers, health information exchange organizations (HIEs/HIOs), health information service providers (HISPs), social services organizations, government agencies, and credentialing organizations.
+Today, many health and social care organizations maintain directories, including ones for providers, payers, health information exchange organizations (HIEs/HIOs), health information service providers (HISPs), social services organizations, government agencies, and credentialing organizations.
 However, despite their importance, health and social care directory activities remain scattered, uncoordinated, and are often not interoperable.
 As a result, the industry collectively spends significant time and resources registering and validating demographic information for individual and organizational providers for purposes such as information exchange, referrals, licensure, credentialing, certification, and payment.

-Providers and service organizations often have to submit and manage information about themselves and relationships to a variety of stakeholders.
-In the US healthcare sector, providers often contract with ten or more health plans, and are required to regularly submit similar information to each plan for inclusion in a provider network and directory.
+Providers and service organizations often have to submit and manage information about themselves and their relationships to a variety of stakeholders.
+In the US healthcare sector, providers often contract with ten or more health plans, and are required to regularly submit similar information to each plan for inclusion in a given provider network and directory.
 Likewise, provider credentialing and hospital privileging processes require similar documentation.
 The Council for Affordable Quality Healthcare [estimated](https://www.caqh.org/explorations/white-paper-defining-provider-data-dilemma) that just maintaining provider databases costs the US healthcare industry at least $2 billion annually.

 Due to the high cost of acquiring and maintaining provider, organization and service information, existing healthcare directories often contain information that is inaccurate, out of date, or not validated.